 Disclosure: This post may contain affiliate links.
 I earn from any qualifying purchases, at no additional cost to you.

+The Gokarna beach trek is gaining popularily day by day among the youth.
 Gokarna, a temple town in Karnataka, India is gradually growing into a favored beach destination, and rightly so.
-The Gokarna beaches are clean, untouched, and tranquil.
+Beaches in Gokarna are untouched and tranquil.
 Om beach is the most popular one, offering water sports and plenty of shacks.
 On the other hand, Belekan beach is an unheard-of beach with no one but fisherman strutting around.
 The best way to experience these Gokarna beaches is to hike through all of them.
 Start just before sunrise and you should be done in 5-6 hours, depending on how much time you spend at each beach.
-If you're not into trekking, look at how else I spent 2 days in Gokarna.
+Alternatively, you can camp at Paradise beach for the night and finish the trek on the next day.
+In any case, take a look at this Gokarna beach trek guide and decide for yourself!

 The hike from paradise to half moon beach takes you though huge boulders which are picture perfect!